Center for Accessibility

 |Chad Bullock, Senior Manager, Adaptive Technology, Center for Accessibility||(609) firstname.lastname@example.org|

 …Meet with a counselor before the admissions process begins.
 Early disclosure will allow us time to determine if Atlantic Cape can meet your academic needs.

-Any student who has been diagnosed with a documented disability that may interfere with or prevent the benefit of instruction through the traditional mode should contact the Counselor for Students with Disabilities in the Student Development Office.
+Any student who has been diagnosed with a documented disability that may interfere with or prevent the benefit of instruction through the traditional mode should contact Lucy McGlynn or Michael Barnes located in the Counseling office.
 Students that have visual, sensory or orthopedic handicap, or a temporary disability, (such as a broken hand in a cast) that prevents them from taking the basic skills test or any course examinations under standard conditions may request special accommodations.
 Students requesting accommodation must complete schedule an appointment with a counselor to obtain a letter of accommodations that can be given to instructors.

 - Extended time for testing

 - Testing in Testing Center

 - Use of Counseling and Support Services Resource Center

 - Use of specialized equipment